 If you cater to the USA dropshipping market, you’ll find that you will need to spend more on ads in order to stand out from so many competitors.
-According to Salesforce Advertising Index (2015 Q1), the average cost per thousand impressions (CPM) in the US was $3.30.
-In France it was only $1.57.
-That’s more than 2x cheaper for the same result.
+According to Ad Espresso, the average cost per thousand impressions (CPM) for Facebook ads in the US was $7.19 in Q3 of 2016.
+Meanwhile, for Google Adwords in 2016, it was $24.74 based on a report published by Statista.

 How many of those 1,000 impressions convert into customers depends on your product, your store, and a number of other factors, but if these things are done correctly, you could reap double the profits just by switching to another market rather than attempting to dropship in the USA.
 For example, you may consider switching over to smaller developed markets like Norway or Finland where there is less competition.
 While we’re on the subject, let’s explore the nuances of dropshipping beyond the USA in more depth.

 International Dropshipping: What You Should Consider Before Choosing Another Market

 Assuming you don’t plan to invest your money and time translating your entire store into another language, you should consider the English speaking population of your selected audience.
 For instance, only 5% of Brazilians speak English, while in Denmark, the English speaking population is 86%.

 Fortunately, the conventional ecommerce design makes buy from an online store very inuitive no matter the customer’s language.
 When I was running a store, I received many orders from non-English speakers from around the world.
 Still favoring markets where English is widely spoken is something you should keep in mind.

 Because the cost of living is already quite high there, it seems that many Norwegians are actually okay with spending $30 on a T-Shirt.
 For someone in a large and attractive market like Mexico, however, $30 might be a price reserved for a high-end clothing item.
 Pay a lot of attention to these differences from country to country because they might significantly reduce your conversion rate.